zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 ## Governance and Program Management Methodology

-Visit the [Governance and IT Program Management](/handbook/business-technology/enterprise-applications/pmo/pmo-governance/) page to understand the methodology adopted by the IT EntApps PMO team for all GitLab IT programs aimed at achieving the following objectives:
+Visit the [Governance and IT Program Management](/handbook/business-technology/enterprise-applications/pmo/pmo-governance/) page to understand the methodology adopted by the IT EntApps PMO team for all GitLab EntApps programs aimed at achieving the following objectives:

 - Ensuring robust results and efficient execution.
 - Ensuring proper scoping aligned with our value of iteration.